MarkReedZ/mrasyncmc/README.md

 # TODO

 The C memcached client embedded in [MrHTTP](https://github.com/MarkReedZ/mrhttp) gets almost 600,000 requests per second fetching session data from memcached so there is room for improvement.
-If/when it is possible to await a C function we can just move everything to C.
+The connection reader in server.py can be moved to C and add the responses to the response queue from there.